How to Ease the Burn of Jalapeno Hands: A Cautionary Tale

 Now these things definitely help to cool the burn after you’ve eaten hot peppers but will they work on jalapeno hands?

-Here’s what I tried after my initial google ‘research’:
+Here’s what I tried to ease the burn of jalapeno hands after my initial google ‘research’:

 -I wrapped my hands in milk soaked cloths and sat on the couch looking sad for a half hour while John laughed at me.